-- 1. Most of our Business deposit accounts have a minimum opening deposit requirement of \$1,500 and a \$14.95 monthly maintenance fee for each month the account's average daily balance falls below \$5,000. - Must be an existing TIAA Bank client enrolled in Business Online Banking to access the downloadable Android or Apple mobile banking app and make mobile check deposits.
+- 1. Most of our Business deposit accounts have a minimum opening deposit requirement of \$1,500 and a \$14.95 monthly maintenance fee for each month the account's average daily balance falls below \$5,000.
+Please see the specific product pages on our website for more details about each account. - 2.
+Must be an existing business banking client enrolled in Business Online Banking to access the downloadable Android or Apple mobile banking app and make mobile check deposits.
 For information on crediting of deposits, the availability of funds for withdrawals and other transactions, see the Funds Availability Disclosure and the Imaged Deposits Service section of the Business and Non-Personal Account Terms, Disclosures and Agreements Booklet.
-Business Online Banking enrollment is subject to approval and fees may apply. - Must be an existing TIAA Bank client to enroll in Remote Deposit Capture.
+Business Online Banking enrollment is subject to approval and fees may apply. - 3.
+Must be an existing business banking client to enroll in Remote Deposit Capture.
 For information on crediting of deposits, the availability of funds for withdrawals and other transactions, see the Funds Availability Disclosure and the Imaged Deposits Service section of the Business and Non-Personal Account Terms, Disclosures and Agreements Booklet.
 Subject to approval. - 4.
-Merchant Services are provided by Elavon, Inc., which is not affiliated with TIAA Bank, its subsidiaries or affiliates.
-Elavon does provide TIAA Bank with referral fees for new accounts.
+Merchant Services are provided by Elavon, Inc., which is not affiliated with Everbank, its subsidiaries or affiliates.
+Elavon does provide EverBank with referral fees for new accounts.
 Merchant Services is an optional program, with all applications subject to approval by Elavon.
-Fees apply. - 5.
-Subject to credit approval.
+Fees apply.